Governance

 The Group hedges its foreign currency-denominated receivables and payables, including foreign currency-denominated trade receivables, loans to affiliated companies, and borrowings, mainly by entering into forward exchange rate contracts.

-In addition, we are taking measures to mitigate the impact of exchange rates by diversifying our reagent production sites globally.
+We are also taking measures to mitigate the impact of currency fluctuations by globally diversifying our production sites, particularly for diagnostic reagents.

 Threats and opportunities